 (c) Types.
 There shall be two types of variances - minor and major.
-Each type shall be subject to the decision-maker review and action pursuant to Figure 1.1 (approval requirements matrix), dated September 2012, made a part of this chapter, and attached at the end of this chapter:
+Each type shall apply to lots pursuant to Figure 1.1-B (permit type thresholds matrix), dated , made a part of this chapter, and attached at the end of this chapter.
+Each type shall be subject to the decision-maker review and action pursuant to Figure 1.1 (approval requirements [matrix), matrices), dated [September 2012,], made a part of this chapter, and attached at the end of this chapter[÷

-- (1) Minor variances shall apply to projects on lots 40,000 square feet or less and are subject to executive director review and action; and - (2) Major variances shall apply to projects on lots over 40,000 square feet and are subject to authority review and action.

-(d) Findings.
-Approval of a variance shall require all the following findings of fact:

-- (1) Uniqueness.
-That there are unique physical conditions, including irregularity, narrowness or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to and inherent in the particular lot; and that, as a result of such unique physical conditions, practical difficulties or unusual hardship arise in complying strictly with the standards of the rules; - (2) Self-created hardship.
-That the practical difficulties or unusual hardship claimed as the basis for a variance has not been created by the owner or by a predecessor in title;

-- (3) Minimal deviation.
+- (1) Minor variances shall apply to projects on lots 40,000 square feet or less and are subject to executive director review and action; and - (2) Major variances shall apply to projects on lots over 40,000 square feet and are subject to authority review and action]. - (d) Findings.
+Approval of a variance shall - require all the following findings of fact: - (1) Uniqueness.
+That there are unique physical conditions [, including] of the subject property, such as irregularity, narrowness or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to and inherent in the particular lot[+] including significant archaeological resources such as in situ human remains; and that, as a result of such unique physical conditions, practical difficulties or unusual hardship arise in complying strictly with the standards of the rules; - (2) Self-created hardship.
+That the practical difficulties or unusual hardship claimed as the basis for a variance has not been created by the owner or by a predecessor in title; - (3) Minimal deviation.
 That the variance, if granted, is the minimum deviation necessary to afford relief; and to this end, the decision-maker may permit a lesser variance than that applied for; - (4) Character of the transect.
-That the variance, if granted, will not alter the existing or planned character of the transect in which the lot is located; will not substantially impair the appropriate use or development of adjacent property; and will not be detrimental to the public welfare; and - (5) No adverse impact.
+That the variance, if granted, will not alter the existing or planned character of the transect in which the lot is located; will not substantially impair the appropriate use or development of adjacent property; and will not be detrimental to the public welfare; and

+(5) No adverse impact.
 The variance would result in development that is not detrimental to or that would adversely impact adjacent properties.

-Variances for buildings for civic uses. (e) In addition to the findings required by this section, there must also be a finding that the building and use provides a public service dedicated to arts, culture, education, recreation, government, transit or public parking and is uniquely designed to feature as a prominent, architecturally significant contribution to the built environment such that deviation from the provisions of the rules is warranted in order to grant approval for a variance involving a new building or substantial modification to an existing building providing for a civic land use classification of Figure 1.7 (land use summary), dated September 2012, made a part of this chapter, and attached at the end of this chapter.
+(e) Variances for buildings for civic uses.
+In addition to the findings required by this section, there must also be a finding that the building and use provides a public service dedicated to arts, culture, education, recreation, government, transit or public parking and is uniquely designed to feature as a prominent, architecturally significant contribution to the built environment such that deviation from the provisions of the rules is warranted in order to grant approval for a variance involving a new building or substantial modification to an existing building providing for a civic land use classification of Figure 1.7 (land use summary), dated [September 2012,]

+, made a part of this chapter, and attached at the end of this chapter.